shepherdchinacan/shepherdchinacan.github.io/index.md

 ## Experiences
 - **Meteorological AI Algorithm Engineering Intern at ColorfulClouds Tech.**
     During my internship, I gained a thorough understanding of the entire AI-powered weather forecasting workflow.
 This encompassed data transmission and management, model architecture design, utilizing cloud computing platforms for training and deployment, as well as testing and production rollout.

-    • During the early stage of my internship, I was responsible for developing a project utilizing the HRnet network for radar image denoising.
+During the early stage of my internship, I was responsible for developing a project utilizing the HRnet network for radar image denoising.

-    • Later, I was assigned to develop a rainfall prediction model.